Ghost-chu/Confiscate/README.md

 </p>

 # Confiscate
 Confiscate is a premium grade Bukkit plugin that offers confiscating illegal items away from players.
-It has been designed as an innovative approach to lower the frustration of server owners from
+It has been designed as an innovative approach to lower the frustration of server owners from:

-* abusive staff misusing commands like /give or simply creative mode.
+* Abusive staff misusing commands like /give or simply creative mode.
-* duplication glitches.
+* Duplication glitches.
-* hacked clients modifying items or enchants.
+* Hacked clients modifying items or enchants.
-* x-rayers and other unwished ways to obtain high amount of rare materials quickly.
+* X-rayers and other unwished ways to obtain high amount of rare materials quickly.
-* unbalanced server economy.
+* Unbalanced server economy.

 You are welcome to read the **[Confiscate Wikipedia](https://github.com/kangarko/Confiscate/wiki)**, where you fill find tons of information about the installation, configuring and using this plugin.